 Data flow maps should identify key information, including the types of data items processed, how they are collected or transferred (e.g. via a form, online data entry or a phone call) and who is accountable for the personal data.

 Your organisation’s data protection officer (DPO) should play a key role in producing a DPIA and mapping the flow of information.
 Creating a data flow map can involve the following three challenges:

 Personal data means any information that identifies or could be used to identify a natural person.
 This can include name, email address, identification number and location data.
 Personal data can be stored in a number of formats, including paper, digital or audio.
 Your first challenge is likely to be identifying what information is stored in which formats.

 Your second challenge is identifying the types of technology and organisational procedures that protect personal data.
 Part of this challenge is determining who has access to this information.

 Your final challenge is determining your organisation’s legal and regulatory obligations.

 Once you have solved these challenges, you will be in a good position to move forward in your GDPR compliance project, building trust and confidence in your organisation.

-Coming soon: Data Flow Mapping Tool
+New: Data Flow Mapping Tool

-Launching in September 2017, our Data Flow Mapping Tool simplifies the process of creating data flow maps, making them easy to review, revise and update as your organisation evolves.
+Our Data Flow Mapping Tool simplifies the process of creating data flow maps, making them easy to review, revise and update as your organisation evolves.